cwise24/snopsy/docs/module2/1_git.rst

 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows."  [#f1]_

+What does this mean to a NetOps person.
+We aren't building applications, but we are enabling them.
+As a NetOps person we can use Git to track network infrastructure configurations and catch unwanted drift.
+We can define how Vlans, routes or any simple task gets built.
+By building our Ansible playbook in Git, we can version control it, even allow others to contribute (in a feature branch) in which we decide to allow the new additions or reject them.
+It even allows users to file issues they've experienced and enable a means to fix those.

 | **TL;DR**
 | A nice way to manage chaos across distributed teams